COVID-19 Coronavirus Updates from Central America

-President Alejandro Giammattei announced this September 6th 2020 on a national network that the presidential provisions are “maintained” for another 15 days.
+President Alejandro Giammattei announced this September 27th 2020 on a national network that the presidential provisions are “maintained”.
 The Guatemalan government will continue its tiered system of health alerts, which provides updated information on levels of health risk by locality throughout Guatemala, in an effort to prepare for the country’s gradual re-opening.
 A curfew remains in effect between 9:00 p.m. and 4:00 a.m. daily!

 Effective immediately, Guatemalan authorities will impose COVID 19-related restrictions on movement and activities on a locality-by-locality basis based on the health alert level in each location.
 This system replaces Guatemala’s previous system of nation-wide restrictions on movement and activities.
 The overall threat ranking is as follows:

 Type of Alert | Threat Level:

 Orange | High

 The activities that will be permitted at each threat level will depend on the alert type they present.
 Specific details including social distancing parameters by activity can be found on the Ministry of Health’s website.